highmobility/vss-graphql-client-swift/README.md

 #### Terminal

-An executable can be created
+An executable can be created beforehand with _Xcode_ or `swift build`.
 To run the generator from terminal, please follow the steps:

 1. navigate to the directory of the executable